Phase structure of the one-dimensional $\mathbb{Z}_2$ lattice gauge theory with second nearest-neighbor interactions: Model and methods

 where we also introduced a penalty term to restrict the calculations to a fixed filling.
 In our work, we consider the half-filled case, i.e., $N_{\rm target}=L/2$.
 The penalty term coefficient $\lambda=100$ enforces this choice in a numerically stable manner.

-The 1NN+2NN model is, thus, equivalent to a spin system in an external anisotropic magnetic field (given by combinations of $h$, $V_1$ and $V_2$), $\sigma^z_i\sigma^z_{i+r}$ 1NN and 2NN ($r=1,2$) interactions and additional multi-site interactions involving strings of $\sigma^z$ operators (up to the whole length of the system), reflecting the influence of the electric field.
-The restriction to a fixed filling is realized by additional $\sigma^z_i\sigma^z_j$ interactions between all sites $i,j$.
+The 1NN+2NN model (\ref{Hamiltonian}) is, thus, equivalent to a spin system (the XXZ model (\ref{eq:ham.MPO})) in a magnetic field (associated to chemical potential) with parameters given by $h$, $V_1$ and $V_2$ (in particular, $\sigma^z_i\sigma^z_{i+r}$ are 1NN and 2NN ($r=1,2$) interactions) and additional multi-site interactions involving strings of $\sigma^z_i$ operators (up to the whole length of the system), reflecting the influence of the electric field \cite{Kebric2023,Giamarchi2004}.
+The restriction to a fixed filling is realized by additional $\sigma^z_i\sigma^z_j$ interactions between all sites~$i,j$.